Easy quantum groups: 6b. Classification results

 $(2)\iff(3)$ This follows by functoriality, from the fact that $H_N$ comes from the category of partitions $P_{even}$, that we know from chapter 1. \end{proof}

-The teminology in the above result comes from the fact that, assuming $D\subset P_{even}$, we can indeed twist $G_N$, into a certain ``quizzy'' quantum group $\bar{G}_N$.
-We refer to chapter 13 below to full details regarding the construction $G_N\to\bar{G}_N$.
+The teminology in the above result comes from the fact that, assuming $D\subset P_{even}$, we can indeed twist $G_N$, into a certain ``quizzy'' quantum group $G_N'$, and vice versa:

+We refer to chapter 13 for details regarding the operation $G_N\to G_N'$.
 In what follows we will not need this twisting procedure, and we will just use Proposition 6.6 as it is, as a statement providing us with a simple and natural condition to be imposed on $G_N$.

 In practice now, imposing this second axiom leads to something nice, namely:

 \begin{proposition} Among the easy quantum groups that we know so far, from Theorem 6.3 and its proof, those which are uniform and twistable are as follows,